Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable S3 server access logging for each S3 bucket.
 - [ ] Use AWS IAM Access Analyzer for Amazon S3 to store object access logs.

 ### A company runs an application that uses a MySQL database on an Amazon EC2 instance.
-The EC2 instance has a General Purpose SSD Amazon Elastic Block.
-Store (Amazon EBS) volume.
+The EC2 instance has a General Purpose SSD Amazon Elastic Block Store (Amazon EBS) volume.
 The company made changes to the application code and now wants to perform load testing to evaluate the impact of the code changes.
 A SysOps administrator must create a new MySQL instance from a snapshot of the existing production instance.
 This new instance needs to perform as similarly as possible to the production instance.
 Which restore option meets these requirements?

 - [x] Use EBS fast snapshot restore to create a new `General Purpose SSD EBS` volume from the production snapshot.
 - [ ] Use EBS fast snapshot restore to create a new `Provisioned IOPS SSD EBS` volume from the production snapshot.